akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She nodded, looking away, taking a few stiff steps.
 He fell in beside her, leading his horse.
 The animal’s hooves made soft sounds on the packed earth.

-He looked back toward the place where the cart had disappeared.
+He looked back towards the place where the cart had disappeared.
 “You rode with the carter?”

 “My feet were sore.
 They gave me a lift.”